 3. Surrak Dragonclaw

-True, Surrak needs a hefty chunk of five mana, three different colors, and he only protects your creatures spells from being countered.
+True, Surrak needs a hefty chunk of five mana, three different colors, and he only protects your creatures' spells from being countered.
 But I'll eat a "Black Lotus" if he's not worth the effort.
-Not only does Surrak enjoy a stellar 6/6 for his price, he also bears flash, letting you cast him at instant speed.
+Not only does Surrak enjoy a stellar 6/6 for his price, but he also bears flash, letting you cast him at instant speed.
 Maybe you're still not sold—how about the fact that he himself can't be countered, and he wields the human and warrior subtypes?

 Still not convinced?
 Consider that Surrak grants your other creatures trample, letting them bleed excess damage through blockers.
 If his excellent stats and slew of powerful abilities haven't won you over, maybe his surprisingly low price tag will, often Surrak's a great card that I use whenever I have the corresponding mana types, and I'm genuinely surprised a mythic rare as competitive as him is that cheap. costing less than three dollars!